-The bill additionally exempts electronically sharing a link to a fundraising website or an invitation to a fundraising event by a legislative caucus, legislative leadership, or a party committee.
+The bill additionally exempts electronically sharing a link to a fundraising website or an invitation to a fundraising event by a legislative caucus, legislative leadership, or party committee.

-§§ 2-3 - DISCLAIMER REQUIREMENTS
+§ 2 - DISCLAIMER REQUIREMENTS

-Modifies disclaimer requirements for certain political communications and advertisements by (1) modifying who must be listed in the disclaimer for certain committees, (2) generally applying them to text messages, and (3) removing certain requirements to include an audio disclaimer for video communications or advertisements
+Modifies disclaimer requirements for certain political communications and advertisements by (1) modifying who must be listed in the disclaimer for certain committees, (2) generally applying them to text messages, and (3) removing certain requirements to include a personal audio disclaimer for certain video communications or advertisements

-Disclaimer Requirements (§ 2)
+Disclaimer Requirements

-Under state law, any written, typed, or printed communication (including online) from committees that promotes a candidate's success or defeat, promotes or opposes a political party, or solicits funds for a political party or a committee generally must include certain information.
-The disclaimer must include the words (1) "paid for by" followed by a specified individual name or address depending on the approving entity and (2) "approved by" followed by the candidate's name.
+Under state law, any written, typed, or printed communication (including online) from committees promoting a candidate's success or defeat, promoting or opposing a political party, or soliciting funds for a political party or a committee must generally include certain information.
+The disclaimer must include the words (1) "paid for by" followed by a specified individual name or address, depending on the approving entity, and (2) "approved by" followed by the candidate's name.